Search for flavour-changing neutral-current couplings between the top quark and the photon with the ATLAS detector at $\sqrt{s} = 13$ TeV: Introduction

 This letter presents a search for FCNCs in processes with a top quark ($t$) and a photon ($\gamma$) based on the full dataset of $\sqrt{s} = 13~\tev$ proton--proton collisions collected by the ATLAS experiment~\cite{PERF-2007-01} during Run~2 of the LHC.
 The analysis is optimised to search for the production of a single top quark in association with a photon as well as to search for the decay of a top quark into an up ($u$) or charm ($c$) quark in association with a photon in the case of pair-produced top quarks ($t\bar{t}$).
 Tree-level Feynman diagrams for these processes are shown in Figure~\ref{fig:feynman}, where in both cases, exactly one top quark decays via the SM-favoured $tWb$ coupling.

-FCNC contributions to the production ($q \rightarrow t \gamma$, Figure~\ref{fig:feynman} left) and decay ($t\rightarrow q \gamma$, Figure~\ref{fig:feynman} right) modes can be parameterised in terms of effective coupling parameters~\cite{AguilarSaavedra:2008zc,Durieux:2014xla}.
+FCNC contributions to the production ($q \rightarrow t \gamma$, $q= u,c$, Figure~\ref{fig:feynman} left), and decay ($t\rightarrow q \gamma$, Figure~\ref{fig:feynman} right), modes can be parameterised in terms of effective coupling parameters~\cite{AguilarSaavedra:2008zc,Durieux:2014xla}.
 Following the notation of Refs.~\cite{Grzadkowski:2010es,Aguilar-Saavedra:2018ksv}, the relevant dimension-six operators are $O_{\mathrm{uB}}^{(ij)}$ and $O_{\mathrm{uW}}^{(ij)}$, where $i\neq j$ are indices for the quark generation.
 In general, left-handed (LH) and right-handed (RH) couplings could exist, resulting in different helicities for the top quark in the production mode, which leads to different kinematic properties for the final-state particles from the weak decay of the top quark.

 The CMS Collaboration has searched for the production mode using data taken at $\sqrt{s} = 8~\tev$~\cite{Khachatryan:2015att}.
 The ATLAS Collaboration also performed an analysis that was optimised for the production mode using 81~fb$^{-1}$ of data at $\sqrt{s} = 13~\tev$~\cite{TOPQ-2018-22}, resulting in the strongest upper limits to date.
 The limits on the LH (RH) effective coupling parameters were translated into BR upper limits of $2.8 \times 10^{-5}$ ($6.1 \times 10^{-5}$) for $t\rightarrow u \gamma$ and $22 \times 10^{-5}$ ($18 \times 10^{-5}$) for $t\rightarrow c \gamma$.
-The search presented in this letter supersedes the one in Ref.~\cite{TOPQ-2018-22}, uses the full 139~fb$^{-1}$ Run~2 dataset at $\sqrt{s}=13~\tev$ and is optimised for both the decay and production modes by training a neural-network (NN) classifier to separate the decay mode, the production mode and the SM background.
+The search presented in this letter supersedes the one in Ref.~\cite{TOPQ-2018-22}, uses the full 139~fb$^{-1}$ Run~2 dataset at $\sqrt{s}=13~\tev$ and is optimised for both the decay and production modes by training a neural-network (NN) classifier to separate the signal in decay and production modes from the SM background.